truecharts/website/docs/manual/SCALE/guides/vpn-setup.md

 ## Prerequisites

 - Anything migrated to the new common chart that features `Gluetun`
-- Ideally a VPN provider supported by `Gluetun`, check the [Wiki](https://github.com/qdm12/gluetun/wiki) on the [Gluetun](https://github.com/qdm12/gluetun/) site for more info.
+- Ideally a VPN provider supported by `Gluetun`, check the [Gluetun Wiki](https://github.com/qdm12/gluetun-wiki) for more info.
   There are custom providers but that is beyond the scope of this guide.

 ## Gluetun VPN Addon Setup